oamg/leapp/docs/source/dialogs.md

 from leapp.dialogs.components import MultipleChoiceComponent

 class IpResolver(Actor):
+    """
+    No description has been provided for the ip_resolver actor.
+    """
     name = 'ip_resolver'
-    description = 'No description has been provided for the ip_resolver actor.' consumes = (Hostname,)
+    consumes = (Hostname,)
     produces = (ResolvedHostname,)
     tags = (ScanTag,)